HIATT CAREER CENTER RESOURCES

 To submit, please submit all papers as e-mail attachments to email@example.com.
 There is no annual deadline for submissions--we accept all papers on a rolling basis throughout the academic year and the summer.
 Authors are kindly requested to remove any personally identifying information from their papers and provide the following data in the body of the e-mail, not the manuscript: name, school attended, graduation year, and e-mail address.

-The French Library Alliance Française of Boston (FAB) is a non profit organization whose mission is to provide an authentic French cultural and social experience for the purpose of personal enrichment and greater understanding of the diverse peoples of the French-speaking world.
+The French Cultural Center of Boston is a non profit organization whose mission is to provide an authentic French cultural and social experience for the purpose of personal enrichment and greater understanding of the diverse peoples of the French-speaking world.
 We are looking for qualified volunteers to help with administrative tasks, cultural programs and special events.
 Please see here for volunteer opportunities.
 Paid positions are posted here.